descholar-ceo/projects-opinions/README.md

 There are two ways of contributing to this project:

-1. If you see something wrong or not working, please check [the issue tracker section](https://github.com/descholar-ceo/projects-opinions/issues ), if that problem you met is not in already opened issues then open the issue by clicking on `new issue` button.
+1. If you see something wrong or not working, please check [the issue tracker section](https://github.com/descholar-ceo/projects-opinions/issues ), if that problem you met is not in already opened issues then open a new issue by clicking on `new issue` button.

 2. If you have a solution to that, and you are willing to work on it, follow the below steps to contribute:
     1. Fork this repository